YijunBao/SUNS2_ANE_paper_reproduction/README.md

 * ANE_test_simu.bat: Test ANE on the simulated dataset.
 * ANE_test_data_Tenaspis.bat: Test ANE on the Tenaspis dataset.
 * ANE_test_data_CNMFE.bat: Test ANE on the CNMF-E dataset.
 Users can skip the training steps and directly run the testing steps using the training results that we provided.
+But it is possible that the saved training results cannot be correctly loaded to programs run in a different environment.
+It is the best practice to train and test in the same environment.

 # Manual labeling GUI
 We developed three MATLAB GUIs to semi-automatically label neurons and refine their shapes, so that they can be used as ground truth neurons for training and evaluation.

 We compiled a series of code running in sequence to Windows bat files, including manual labeling on the Tenaspis and the CNMF-E dataset:
-* pipeline_labeling_Tenaspis.bat: manual labeling on the Tenaspis dataset.
+* pipeline_labeling_data_Tenaspis.m: manual labeling on the Tenaspis dataset.
-* pipeline_labeling_CNMFE_full.bat: manual labeling on the full videos of the CNMF-E dataset.
+* pipeline_labeling_data_CNMFE_full.m: manual labeling on the full videos of the CNMF-E dataset.

 # Software requirement and installation
 We used python and MATLAB to implement and run our code.
 We tested our code on python 3.7.8 (Anaconda) and MATLAB R2019a on a Windows 10 computer (AMD 1920X CPU, 128 GB RAM, NVIDIA Titan RTX GPU).
 Please refer to the readme of SUNS2 for installation of the custom python package.